Make Black Friday a Little Greener

 - Don't go to chain stores.
 Support your local businesses and also try to buy locally made goods.
 Maybe you won't get the amazing Black Friday deals on these items, but it's so important to support your local economy and buying locally made products cuts down on emissions from shipping.

 - Buy "greener" options.
 If you're buying a big ticket appliance like a fridge, go for the Energy Star one.
-If you need a new shirt, look for the one made of organic cotton.

 - Don't buy junk.
 Sure, that plastic figurine might look cute and it's 50% off, but is it really necessary?